WL

 Bonus features:

-- A/B testing framework for cache strategies with performance monitoring
+• A/B testing framework for different caching strategies